devth/devth.github.com/_posts/2015-01-30-beautiful-constraint.md

 ### Referential transparency

-Referential transparency (RT) is an attribute of pure functions, which do not perform side effects (e.g. IO, mutation), whose arguments are immutable, and do not depend on outside variables.
+Referential transparency (RT) is an attribute of pure functions, which do not perform side effects (e.g. IO, mutation), mutate their arguments, nor depend on outside variables.
 RT says you can substitute the value for any expression.

 ```scala
 val double = {x: Int => x * 2}